 6. If you choose to Update the assignment, you can tick Notify update to members to notify all classroom members of the updated assignment.
 Notifying is a good way to make users aware of the new assignment that you have added.
-You can choose to notify either through a notification, through an email or both.
+You can choose to notify either through a notification or through an email.

 Deleting an assignment

-1. Click Assessments of the classroom in which you want to delete an assignment.
+1. Click Assessments of the classroom from which you want to delete an assignment.

 Adding a rubric to an assignment